littleWayne/CVToolkit/README.md

 # CVToolkit
-A toolkit commonly used by CV engineers for essential functionalities.
+A toolkit commonly used by CV engineers for essential functionalities (Pyqt&Python).